moinjs/moin/README.md

 moin.registerUnloadHandler(()=>server.close());
 ````

-###hello/index.js
+### hello/index.js
 ```js
 moin.on({event: "httpRequest", method: "get"}, (event)=>`Moin, ${event.path}!`);
 ````

 This example opens an express Webserver and emits an event, when a url is accessed.
-The hello service registeres for these events and returns a response, which is then served to the Browser.
+The hello service registers for these events and returns a response, which is then served to the Browser.